 - Reward-to-risk: 9.50/4 = 2.38:1

-Pullback Entry Variation
+Pullback Setup Variation

 Instead of entering immediately on the breakout, wait for a pullback to VWAP for better risk-reward.